RyusakiRL/RyusakiRL/README.md

 **`Software Engineering Student UNIGRAN | Back-end Developer`**

-I am a Software Engineering student based in Mato Grosso do Sul, Brazil, with a strong focus on Back-end development.
+I am a Software Engineering student based in Mato Grosso do Sul, Brazil, with a strong focus on Back-end development data system.

 My programming journey started in August 2025, and I am currently in my second semester at UNIGRAN.
 I am passionate about solving logical problems, structuring object-oriented systems, and building efficient databases.
 My linkedin is "[Caio Kazu](https://www.linkedin.com/in/caio-kazu)"